alexs2112/University-Notes/2023-Winter/GLGY307/09 - Cambrian Life Diversification.md

  - Chordate - Pikaia: Cephalocordate, similar to modern lancelet, small antennae on head, tapering tail for swimming
 	 - Full of V-shaped muscles
  - Opabinia: Five eyes protruding from head, elongated, irregular hole in the head for extended mouth (probiscus with mouth on the end), predator to eat burrowers
+ - Anomalocaris: Most important predator, up to one meter in length, body covered with thick and elongated tissues/chitins, had large eyes to spot prey, extremely efficient predator, global range and the first major predator of the cambrian times
+	 - So efficient at hunting they ate everything, had to resort to cannibalism
+ - Wiwaxia: 3-5 cm in length, headless body covered by protective armor plates, long spines
+ - Hallucigenia: Long wormlike organism with appendages on both the top and bottom of the creature.
+Rounded head.
+At first thought it lived in turbulent waters, needed legs on its back to flip it back upright.
+Then realized they were just spines
+ - Ayisheaia: Missing link to Onychophorids (segmented worms without other fossil records)